TomY-26/TowcesterCC/README.md

 ## Resources and Information

-- Fonts from google fonts
+- Fonts from google fonts - "Pacifico"

-- Fonts used
+- Fonts used - Arial, helvetica, sans-serif

-- Hex codes for colours used
+- Hex codes for colours used - #f05454, #30475e, #e8e8e8, #222831

-- Font sizes

-- External links